Gymea zoning & planning overlays

 Does Gymea have a train station?

 Yes - Gymea has 1 train station: Gymea Station.
-The suburb is served by 89 bus stops.
+It is also served by 90 bus stops.

 Do I need a planning report for a Gymea property?